-Ten Tips for Couples
+Ten tips for couples

-Don't let other people get involved in your relationship, it seldom helps and in some cases can actually destroyed relationships.
+Don't let other people get involved in your relationship, it seldom helps and in some cases can actually destroy relationships.
 You don't have to give out private information to anyone and you really do have the right to set boundaries against curious or manipulative people.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.